 The easiest way to avoid copyright issues is to use pictures that have a Creative Commons Zero licence.
 The law states that “CC0 enables scientists, educators, artists and other creators and owners of copyright, or database-protected content, to waive those interests in their works and thereby place them as completely as possible in the public domain, so that others may freely build upon, enhance and reuse the works for any purposes without restriction under copyright or database law.”
 This means that photos found with a CCO licence can be used without any copyright issues.

-Below is a list of the free stock photo websites I have researched and use.
+Below is a list of decent, high resolution and most importantly free stock photo websites I have researched and use on a regular basis.
 There are of course others on the internet but I find the ones below are easy to use and have distinctive and stylish photos.
-Many of these sites also offer short video's which could be used in social media, your website and promotional materials.
+Many of these sites also offer short video clips which could be used in social media, your website and promotional materials.

-Splitshire - There are some really unusual and abstract pictures on this site as well as video and vectors.
+Splitshire - There are some really unusual and abstract pictures on this site as well as video.
 The site was started by a photographer, Daniel Nanescu, who wanted to share his work at a time when he felt good stock photos were non-existent.
-There is premium service where you can have photos downloaded straight to Dropbox.

-Gratisography - If you’re looking for something unusual and a bit quirky you will find it on this site.
+Gratisography - If you’re looking for something unusual and a bit quirky you will find it on this site - "Truly unique.
+Usually whimsy".
 You won’t find desks and typewriters here, but you will find cats with ties...

 Pexels is a really great website that has a variety of good pictures that can be used for infographics, blogs, websites and social media.
-A great feature is that pictures can be downloaded in three standard sizes and a custom format is also available.
+A great feature is that pictures can be downloaded in four standard sizes and a custom format is also available.
+You can join, free of charge, and upload your own photos and create collections of favourite pics found on the site which is a really useful feature if you use stock photography a lot.
+I actually have my own account on there with some of my pics, click here to view.

-Worth remembering is that some hi-res imagery will have large file sizes which might not be appropriate for your blog or website.
-If you need to resize your pictures there are numerous websites available that can do this for you if you don't have access to Photoshop including WebsitePlanet and Resizeimage
+It's worth remembering that some of these sites use hi-res imagery.
+These are photos that have large file sizes 5mg for example.
+Using file sizes that are this big might not be appropriate for your blog or website.
+A solution is to resize your pictures and of course, there are numerous websites and apps available so don't panic you don't have to use Photoshop.
+Imagine resizing sites include TinyPNG, ResizeImage, and WebsitePlanet.

 Stats from www.inc.com